“Breaking up with your affair partner” series.

 I know that was a mouthful…(or a paragraph full).

-but in this post I want to talk about the proven advice for breaking up with your affair partner.
+But in this post I want to talk about the proven advice for breaking up with your affair partner.

 Yes, I said proven.

-Although, since we had crappy marriage counselors,
+Although, since we had some not very good marriage counselors,

 nobody really gave me a clear plan on HOW to end my affair, so I eventually realized